 Figure 25 compares the number of renter households in 2016 to the number of primary rental units.
 As of 2016, 38% of Burnaby households, or approximately 34,980 households, were renters.
 In the same year, Canada Mortgage and Housing Corporation (CMHC) reported a total of 12,541 purpose-built rental units in Burnaby.
 This indicates that 22,439 households, or 64.1% of renter households, were renting in the secondary rental market, including secondary suites and rented homes (including single-detached, condominiums, and others).
 In Burnaby and across BC, secondary rental is an extremely significant source of housing and purpose-built rental development has simply not kept up with the needs of renters.
+Secondary rental is considered less secure than primary rental because the property owner may sell the unit or occupy it at any time.

-Figure 25 - Primary Rental Market Units vs. Number of Renter Households, Burnaby and Comparable Communities.
-2016
+Figure 25 - Primary Rental Market Units vs. Number of Renter Households, Burnaby and Comparable Communities, 2016